High-order quantum algorithm for solving linear differential equations: Conclusions

 A quantum computer may be used to solve sparse systems of linear differential equations, provided the result may be encoded in a quantum state, rather than given explicitly.
 By encoding the differential equation as a linear system, and using the algorithm of Ref.\ \cite{Harrow09} for solving linear systems, the complexity is (including only scaling in $\|A\|$ and $\Delta t$),

-This improves upon previous results for nonlinear differential equations, which were strongly exponential in $\Delta t$ \cite{Leyton08}.
+This improves upon previous results for nonlinear differential equations, which were exponential in the number of time steps \cite{Leyton08}.
 This algorithm has an enormous range of possible applications, because large systems of differential equations are ubiquitous in science and engineering.
 In particular they arise from the discreti{\s}ation of partial differential equations.
+There is an interesting open question of whether the scaling can be improved, because the best known lower bound is $O(\|A\|\Delta t)$ from the no--fast-forwarding theorem.

 These results are for constant coefficients, because that enables an analytic error analysis.
 This approach can also be used to solve linear differential equations with time-dependent coefficients, though the error analysis will be more difficult.

-An interesting question is how the complexity will scale if the method referred to in Ref.\ \cite{Ambainis10} can be used.
-That reference refers to work in preparation providing an improved scaling for solving linear systems.
-The scaling is close to linear in the condition number, which would improve the scaling in $\|A\|\Delta t$ for the solution of linear differential equations.

 Another interesting direction for future research is the problem of nonlinear differential equations.
 It is likely that the exponential scaling obtained in Ref.\ \cite{Leyton08} is fundamental, because quantum mechanics is linear.
 However, it may potentially be possible to improve the constant of the exponential scaling.

-\acknowledgements The author is grateful for enlightening discussions with Andrew Childs and Jon Tyson.
+\acknowledgements The author is grateful for enlightening discussions with Andrew Childs, Barry Sanders, Ish Dhand, and Jon Tyson.
+The author is funded by an Australian Research Council Future Fellowship (FT100100761).